top of page

 Naturalist Guide

-She is a certified Leave No Trace Trainer and Wilderness First Responder.
-She lives in Gardiner, MT with her husband Mike, an ecologist, and young daughter.
+Ashea is a certified Leave No Trace Trainer and Wilderness First Responder.
+She is involved in many local and regional organizations pursuing smart growth, wise use of water, and maintaining a Wild Livelihood.
+Ashea is grateful to raise her daughter in such a wild space.
 Immersing in Yellowstone's wildness and the surrounding public lands on skis and foot is where they find nourishment.

 Naturalist Guide